Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 Learners must complete a National Student Number Registration form and hand this to us if they do not have a NSN.

-There is a cost for reporting NZQA credits of $12 per Learner.
-NZQA credits are processed within ten working days of the date of request or the date of the Learner’s training session (if requested before that date).
+There is a cost for reporting NZQA credits of $15 per learner.
+NZQA credits are processed within ten working days of the date of request or course completion (if requested before that date).

 Late submission of Self-directed Learning Module

-If a Learner does not submit their completed self-directed learning worksheet within this period, they will be reported as incomplete.
-If they require a first aid certificate, they will have to attend and pay for a complete new first aid course.
+If a learner does not submit their completed Self-directed Learning Worksheet within this period, they will be reported as incomplete.
+If they require a first aid certificate, they will have to attend and pay for a new first aid course.

 Responsibility for items sent by post